Are there male and female natural aphrodisiac herbal products that really work? There is a general suspicion in the modern

 In this study, the aphrodisiac activities of saffron -- Crocus sativus stigma aqueous extract -- and its constituents, safranal and crocin, were evaluated in male rats.
 The present study reveals a natural aphrodisiac activity of saffron aqueous extract and its constituent crocin.

-prescription impotence drugs
+prescription impotence and aphrodisiac drugs

 There are quite a number of natural aphrodisiac herbs that are quite effective in improving sexuality in both men and women.
 Even though many cultures for centuries have known about local plants, roots, barks, herbs that stimulate sexual passion, most doctors in the US have little clue on how potent some of these herbs or combinations can be.
 Natural aphrodisiac herbs work slower than drugs and that may be one reason.
 As Americans we like pills that give an immediate effect.
 We want to take an impotence drug like Viagra and get a quick response in an hour or two.
 Most take 2 or 3 days to begin to work and their effects improve over time, but there are some herbs or combinations that work quicker.
 Although Viagra and its cousins Cialis and Levitra work very well for erectile function, they have little effect on sensation or libido and they hardly work in women.
 Natural aphrodisiac herbs generally are not as potent and quick in terms of stimulating an erection, but with time they can be as good as the drugs.
 Most people prefer the overall sexual enhancement that comes from the herbs in terms of the whole package -- sensation, libido, intensity of orgasms, climaxes, lubrication, and erection.
 Herbs also have the advantage of causing fewer side effects.